nglogg/Spring-Microservices/README.md

 # Introduction
 This is Spring Microservices to create a build and deployment pipeline.
-I build this pipeline and then deploy all of the services to Amazon's Elastic Container Service (ECS).
+It was built and then deployed all of the services to Amazon's Elastic Container Service (ECS).

 Architecture of  this microservices: